-The following financial information includes balance sheets for Transredes as of December 31, 1998 and 1999 and statements of income and cash flows for the years then ended..
+The following financial information includes balance sheets for Transredes as of December 31, 1998 and 1999 and statements of income and cash flows for the years then ended.
 The historical financial information is based on financial statements that were prepared in accordance with International Accounting Standard No. 28.
-Transredes has determined that the US dollar is the functional currency of the company.
-The projections from 2000 to 2004 are based on certain key assumptions that are presented below and have been prepared using US dollars estimates.
-Unless otherwise noted, all financial information presented is at the operating company level assuming 100% ownership although, Enron’s ownership interest in Transredes is 25.
+The functional currency for Transredes is the US dollar.
+The projections from 2000 to 2004 are based on certain key assumptions that are presented below and have been prepared using US dollar estimates.
+Unless otherwise noted, all financial information presented is at the operating company level assuming 100% ownership.
+Enron’s ownership interest in Transredes is 25%.

 Important items and adjustments to note: